sukritkb/tr-architecture-design/architecture.md

 # Data Architecture on Azure

+When choosing an architecture, it's important to optimise for technical features such as scalability, high availability, disaster recovery, cost efficiency, performance optimisation, observability, and security and governance.
+It should also align with business requirements, enabling self-service capabilities and data democratisation to empower data-driven decision-making.
+Additionally, it should also consider the skill sets of the end users and the in-house expertise available to support the architecture.

 This repository provides an overview of a data architecture solution built on Azure, utilising multiple Azure services for data ingestion, processing, storage, analytics, machine learning, and monitoring.
 Each Azure tool is selected to fulfill a specific role in the architecture based on its specialised capabilities and role as a best-practice solution in Azure's ecosystem.

 ---